jade-nl/rt.extras/Profiles/Toning/README.md

 * ct.base.all.v2.pp3

 A slightly simpler, 7 instance  version of *ct.base.all.pp3*.
-The the double mid-tone entry are merged in this one.
+The the double mid-tone entries are merged in this one.